kgpavan/Object-Oriented-Design/Design_Patterns/Proxy/README.txt

 COMMON Application Situations
 -----------------------------

-i.
-A virtual proxy is a placeholder for "expensive to create" objects.
+A. A VIRTUAL proxy is a placeholder for "expensive to create" objects.
 The real object is only created when a client first requests/accesses the object.

-ii.
-A remote proxy provides a local representative for an object that resides in a different address space.
+B. A REMOTE proxy provides a local representative for an object that resides in a different address space.
 This is what the "stub" code in RPC and CORBA provides.

-iii.
-A protective proxy controls access to a sensitive master object.
+C. A PROTECTIVE proxy controls access to a sensitive master object.
 The "surrogate" object checks that the caller has the access permissions required prior to forwarding the request.

-iv.
-A smart proxy interposes additional actions when an object is accessed.
+D. A SMART proxy interposes additional actions when an object is accessed.
 Typical uses include:

 	Counting the number of references to the real object so that it can be freed